 Described and treated since ancient times, diabetes has certain characteristics that have long been recognized.
 Before the discovery of insulin, people found to have sugar in their urine under the age of 20 usually died in their youth, while those diagnosed when over the age of 40 could live for many years with this condition.

 Beginning in the mid 1920s, those who got diabetes when young (juvenile onset) were put on insulin, and those who got it when older (adult onset) often were not.
 However, the mechanisms that led to this difference in treatment were unknown.
 The only marker that differentiated the two types at that time was the presence in the urine of moderate or large levels of ketones when blood sugars were high.
-If significant ketones were present, the person could not make enough insulin, needed injected insulin to control the blood sugar, and was called insulin-dependent.
+When significant ketones were present because the person could no longer make Tenough insulin, injected insulin was needed to control the glucose and they were called insulin-dependent.

 |Differences In The Three Major Types Of Diabetes|

 |Avg. age at start||12||35||60|

 |Typical age at start||3-40*||20-70*||35-80*|

 |Early treatment||insulin is vital, diet & exercise changes helpful||pills or insulin vital, diet & exercise changes helpful||pills helpful, diet & increased activity essential|

 |Late treatment||insulin, diet, exercise (occasionally pills)||insulin, pills, diet, exercise||insulin, pills, diet, exercise|

 * may occur at any age if all antibody positive cases are included, ie Type 1 and Type 1.5